 Somewhat to his surprise, Sano grumbled, “You probably don’t find anyone attractive.
 So take it from me — I’d call her a five.
-Maybe a six at best.”
+Maybe a six at best.
+Average, you know?”

-Hajime just raised a brow at him, not feeling any desire to comment.
+Hajime just raised a brow at him, feeling no desire to comment.

 “So why did Aoshi describe her as ‘beautiful?’
 That’s a pretty strong word that I don’t think really fits her.”

 “No accounting for tastes — yours or Aoshi’s.”

 Sano snorted.
 “Well, if we’re talking about Aoshi’s taste…” He shrugged.
 “My gaydar could be off because he’s such a total weirdo, but I never thought he was the type of guy who’d overexaggerate a lady’s prettiness.”

 Wondering how Aoshi’s sexual orientation had come into this, Hajime asked, “So?”